ColexDev/Aegae/README.md

 # Corcyra
-A simple CLI application to manage money
+A simple TUI application to manage money

 Work in progress